bopeng20/Real-AODM/SOFTWARE/README.md

 ## Contact

-For more information, please contact bxp@aiplusie.coms
+For more information, please contact bxp@aiplusie.com